les oiseaux

 While not technically a blackbird, the European starling is a common bird with iridescent black plumage.
 They were introduced to North America in the 1800s and have since become one of the continent's most abundant birds.
 These birds are known for their mimicking abilities and can imitate the calls of other birds and even some human sounds.

-The Life of a Blackbird: Habitat, Diet, and Behavior
+The Life of this species: Habitat, Diet, and Behavior

 Blackbird (Turdus merula)